MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 The Contoso admins make sure that the web apps and database can communicate with each other.
 To do this, they configure connection strings in the code and in the web apps.

-1. In the web app for the WCF service, SHWCF-EUS2, under **Settings** > **Application settings**, they add a new connection string named **DefaultConnection**.
+1. In the web app for the WCF service, `SHWCF-EUS2`, under **Settings** > **Application settings**, they add a new connection string named **DefaultConnection**.
 1. They pull the connection string from the SmartHotel-Registration database and then update it with the correct credentials.

     ![Screenshot of the connection string settings pane.](./media/contoso-migration-refactor-web-app-sql/string1.png)

-1. In Visual Studio, the admins open the **SmartHotel.Registration.wcf** project from the solution file.
-In the project, they update the `connectionStrings` section of the *web.config* file with the connection string.
+1. In Visual Studio, the admins open the `SmartHotel.Registration.wcf` project from the solution file.
+In the project, they update the `connectionStrings` section of the `web.config` file with the connection string.

      ![Screenshot of the connectionStrings section of the web.config file in the SmartHotel.Registration.wcf project.](./media/contoso-migration-refactor-web-app-sql/string2.png)

-1. They change the `client` section of the *web.config* file for SmartHotel.Registration.Web to point to the new location of the WCF service.
+1. They change the `client` section of the `web.config` file for `SmartHotel.Registration.Web` to point to the new location of the WCF service.
 This is the URL of the WCF web app that hosts the service endpoint.

     ![Screenshot of the client section of the web.config file in the SmartHotel.Registration.wcf project.](./media/contoso-migration-refactor-web-app-sql/strings3.png)